Are you ready to get started? Choose your package, and we will begin today!

 We want to make this opportunity available to everyone who would like help with their essay, and that is why we are offering free, limited feedback on the blog.

 You post your essay in the comments section, and you will get our critique.
 It is that easy.
-We will try to give feedback to every single person who posts their COMPLETE essay here on this blog post in the comments section.
+We will try to give feedback to every single person who posts their COMPLETE essay here in the comments section of this blog post.

 Also, by posting your comment, we reserve the right to use your essay.